-This tutorial is long and meandering, but I pinky-swear promise that pin curling is not difficult.
+This tutorial is long and meandering, but I pinky-swear promise that figuring out how to pin curl long hair is not difficult.
 Once you get used to doing it, it usually takes less than 10 minutes to curl and less than 10 minutes to style once the curls are dry.

 The whole idea behind pin curling is that the curls can be brushed out into smooth waves that frame the face.
 With long hair, the curls no longer frame the face, but instead are brushed into gentle waves.